ucsd-cse11-w22/ucsd-cse11-w22.github.io/syllabus.md

 Most course content will be presented asynchronously through videos and readings, with associated interactive activities.
 Lectures will involve problem solving with your classmates.
-Attendance is required at problem-solving lecture sections; you can either attend your assigned lecture time in person, or attend one of the discussion sections remotely to get credit.

-Recordings of the in-person lectures will be posted later through the UCSD podcasting system.
+Participation is required at problem-solving sections; we will check in with you with in-class forms or staff joining your discussions to ensure everyone is present and contributing.

+**In-person sessions** will be led during the normally-scheduled lecture times in the normally-scheduled rooms, led by the instructors.
+These sessions will be recorded but will not be available remotely while they are ongoing.
 Since these may be mostly student discussion, these are mostly an archive of any live demos that come up rather than a presentation of core content.

+**Remote sessions** include all of the normally scheduled discussion sections for the course, which are on the same days as in-person lectures, and at a variety of times.
+They will not be recorded.

 ### Book Exercises/Quizzes and Course Engagement